ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/e2e-workflow.md

 All steps of the workflow should complete successfully.

-You have now run an MLOps workflow using GitHub Actions with Arm-based runners for managing all of the steps in your application's lifecycle.
+You have now run an MLOps workflow using GitHub Actions with Arm-hosted runners for managing all of the steps in your application's lifecycle.